 And once a clavicle fracture is cured in a shortened or otherwise unacceptable position, the shoulder muscles and shoulder blade may contract and become permanently too short, or stretch to become permanently too long, depending on how the clavicle fracture cured.
 This may result in a loss of endurance and permanent weakness, even if the clavicle fracture is treated later.
 Like most injuries, the most effective chance to get a good result is early after the injury occurs.

 Surgical restoration of a clavicle fracture is done as an outpatient, same-day, surgery.
-The most effective way to fix most severe clavicle fractures is by utilizing specially molded orthopedic bone plates that adjust to the clavicle.
+The most effective way to fix the most severe clavicle fractures is by utilizing specially molded orthopedic bone plates that adjust to the clavicle.
 After surgery, deskwork and computer use can be done the next day.
-Bath Shower is fine three days after surgery, at which point wrist, elbow and hand motion may start.
+Bath Shower is fine three days after surgery, at which point wrist, elbow, and hand motion may start.
 Active use of the shoulder should be avoided for 4 to 6 weeks, and during that time a sling should be worn publicly for protection.
 Clavicles usually take three months to heal.
 ACT (cat) scan is usually ordered 6 to 12 weeks after surgery to make sure that the bone is healed properly.
-The surgical intervention requires various specialized orthopedic instruments that can be obtained from the manufacturer of orthopedic implants & instruments.
+The surgical intervention requires various specialized orthopedic instruments that can be obtained from the manufacturer of Orthopedic Equipment Manufacturers.
 Most patients often do very well after clavicle fracture repair.

 Smoking significantly increases the risk of clavicle fracture not healing (i.e. going on to ‘non-union’).